 Start a Mailing List and Invite Your Customers to Talk Back

 If you want to reach your customers directly without a social network acting as a gatekeeper and demanding payment, one of the most effective things that you can do is to start a mailing list.
-If you’re running an e-commerce site, in fact, there’s a good chance that you have a mailing list already because the functionality is built into many e-commerce platforms.
+If you’re running an e-commerce site such as flawless vaporizers, in fact, there’s a good chance that you have a mailing list already because the functionality is built into many e-commerce platforms.